 Private Property

-Although, in principle, the law respects personal property, there have been restrictions on what owners can do with it.
-The reform measures initiated by Raúl Castro have created real estate and automobile markets.
-Only Cubans residing in Cuba can purchase or sell real estate.
-Over the past few years, many Cubans living abroad and foreigners have bought properties in the name of a relative or friend.
+Although the law, in principle, respects personal property, restrictions limit what owners can do with it.
+Reform measures initiated by Raúl Castro have created real estate and automobile markets.
+Only Cubans residing in Cuba can buy or sell real estate.
+In recent years, many Cubans living abroad and foreigners have bought properties in the name of a relative or friend.

 Property rights

 The domestic private sector remains limited to modest enterprises.
-The constitutional reform passed in 2019 gives the private sector constitutional standing.
-In mid-2021, a law on small, medium, and microenterprises (MYPYMEs, in Cuban parlance) was passed; by year-end 2022, more than 6,000 such businesses were registered.
-In addition, there are about 500,000 “self-employed” according to the hitherto existing legislation, which set much narrower limits and largely consist of single-person or family operations in services or crafts.
-To this, a vast network of informal and black-market activities should be added, which employ hundreds of thousands of people, though not necessarily in full-time jobs.
+The 2019 constitutional reform grants the private sector constitutional standing.
+In mid-2021, a law on micro, small and medium-sized enterprises was passed; by mid-2024, 11,044 private enterprises (plus 222 state-run enterprises) were registered.
+In addition, there are about 500,000 “self-employed” workers under the previous legislation, which set much narrower limits.
+Self-employed workers largely consist of single-person or family operations in services or crafts.
+A vast network of informal and black-market activities also employs hundreds of thousands of people, though not necessarily in full-time jobs.

-The government may set price caps for private services or revoke state-issued licenses for self-employment at will – and has occasionally done so publicly – to deter behavior that it disapproves of.
+In 2024, several new restrictions were enacted to strengthen state control over the emerging private sector, including largely banning private actors from engaging in wholesale business as their primary purpose.
+Moreover, the government may set price caps on private services or revoke state-issued self-employment licenses at will, and it has occasionally done so publicly to deter behavior it disapproves of.

 Private enterprise